-- 1. Press the squelch adjusting mode, then press the key until the background noise disappears. - 2.
-Press the wey to start scanning channels programmed into memory and preset channels.
+- Press the squelch adjusting mode, then press the or vertice with the background noise disappears. - 2.
+Press the key to start scanning channels programmed in memory and preset channels.
 "MSCAN" will be shown in the upper left corner of the display. - 3.
-When the HX380 receives a transmission, it will stop on the channel until the incoming signal disappears, then start scanning again. - 4.
-To stop scanning, press the wey.
+When the HX400IS receives a transmission, it will stop on the channel until the incoming signal disappears, then start scanning again. - 4.
+To stop scanning, press the $\ensuremath{\textcircled{\mbox{\scriptsize bm}}}$ key.